PerczelAron/Online-Book-store/README.md

     Data quality remediation (email fixes, NULL-handling, duplicate removal)

-✨ Project Status

-    ✔ Completed
-    ✔ Fully documented
-    ✔ Ready for review
-    ✔ Suitable for LinkedIn and portfolio highlights

 👤 About Me

     I’m Áron Perczel – an aspiring Database Developer & Data Engineer with a strong interest in: